Vizzuality/guides/task-management/README.md

 you can;
 - Tags help organize work and can be useful to decide on what to work next, if you're adding new stories make sure to tag them consistently;
-- Iteration planning is a team job, everyone should be involved and participate actively in it, that is the only way that an accurate list of tasks can be set for a given iteration;
+- Sprint planning is a team job, everyone should be involved and participate actively in it, that is the only way that an accurate list of tasks can be set for a given sprint;
 - Don't forget to update your stories when you finish some stage;
 - When creating a Pull Request you can add a link to a Pivotal Tracker story to make it easier for the reviewers to understand what they are reviewing;